Parental Estrangement: What to do when your Kids don’t want to talk to you

 Many adult children cut off their parents because they have no other way to establish their own feelings of autonomy and independence.
-They haven’t yet mastered how to feel close to the parent and not feel too influenced or overwhelmed by their parents.
+They haven’t yet mastered how to feel close to their parent and not feel too influenced or overwhelmed by their parents.

 2) Listen and Try to understand what happened from your child’s point of view

-Here’s a place where you the parent need to show restraint and the openness to hear your child.
+Here’s a place where you the parent need to show restraint and openness to hear your child.
 Rejection is a powerful emotion that can lead to all sorts of defensive behaviours, which can further alienate you from your child.
 Take a deep breath and work hard on being open to this conversation and try to put your defences on the back burner.

 You need to put your ego on hold and really truly listen to what your child has to say to you.
 You may not fully understand or agree with your child’s point of view.
 And it’s important for you to say to your child, “I am trying to understand your pain and how you experienced this.”
-The pain your child feels or is expressing is real to him for her even if you think it’s foolish or ridiculous.
+The pain your child feels or is expressing is real to him or her even if you think it’s foolish or ridiculous.
 This is your child talking about his or her experience.

 4) Put it in writing

 Sometimes a letter works better than a conversation.
 Words on paper can be read over and over again so your child can absorb your apology.
-Take the time to write out a well thought out letter or an email.
+Take the time to write out a well-thought-out letter or an email.
 Write this letter once you are in a calm frame of mind.
 Acknowledge their rejection of you, guess and offer suggestions as to the cause of the distance between the two of you, and ask to understand their experience looking for clarification as you are curious about them and what they are feeling.
 Finish the letter by asking what you can do to make amends or to fix the relationship.
-Make suggestions you know they will appreciate and that you are willing to to.
+Make suggestions you know they will appreciate and that you are willing to.

 5) Admit your mistakes